zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 If you are starting from the [Blank GenAI app](https://marketplace.mendix.com/link/component/227934), or the [AI Bot Starter App](https://marketplace.mendix.com/link/component/227926), the GenAI Commons module is already included and does not need to be downloaded manually.

-If you start from a blank app, or have an existing project where you want to include a connector for which the GenAI Commons module is a required module, you must install GenAI Commons manually.
-First, install the [Community commons](/appstore/modules/community-commons-function-library/) module, and then follow the instructions in [How to Use Marketplace Content](/appstore/use-content/) to import the GenAI Commons module into your app.
+If you start from a blank app, or have an existing project where you want to include a connector for which the GenAI Commons module is required, you must install GenAI Commons manually.
+First, install the [Community Commons](/appstore/modules/community-commons-function-library/) module, and then follow the instructions in [How to Use Marketplace Content](/appstore/use-content/) to import the GenAI Commons module into your app.

 ## Implementation {#implementation}

-GenAI Commons is the foundation of large language model implementations within the [Mx GenAI connector](/appstore/modules/genai/MxGenAI/),  [OpenAI connector](/appstore/modules/genai/openai/) and the [Amazon Bedrock connector](/appstore/modules/genai/bedrock/), but may also be used to build other GenAI service implementations on top of it by reusing the provided domain model and exposed actions.
+GenAI Commons is the foundation of large language model implementations within the [Mx GenAI connector](/appstore/modules/genai/MxGenAI/),  [OpenAI connector](/appstore/modules/genai/openai/), and the [Amazon Bedrock connector](/appstore/modules/genai/bedrock/), but may also be used to build other GenAI service implementations on top of it by reusing the provided domain model and exposed actions.

 Although GenAI Commons technically defines additional capabilities typically found in chat completion APIs, such as image processing (vision) and tools (function calling), it depends on the connector module of choice for whether these are actually implemented and supported by the LLM.
 To learn which additional capabilities a connector supports and for which models these can be used, refer to the documentation of that connector.